-13-1 General Ledger Management (A similar condition was noted in prior year finding 12-1.)
+2014-001 General Ledger Management (A similar condition was noted in prior year finding 13-1.)

-Criteria: Controls must be in place to ensure the City and the Redevelopment Authority maintain an accurate self-balancing general ledger.
+Criteria: Controls must be in place to ensure the City, the Redevelopment Authority, and the General Authority maintain an accurate self-balancing general ledger.